Last updated on December 15th, 2024 at 03:30 pm

 The pavilions seat 30-60 people and are available for $30 for the day, but you don’t need to rent a pavilion to enjoy a picnic here.
 Each pavilion has electric and water service.

-Day-use admission is $3 per vehicle.
+Day-use admission is $3 per vehicle for 2-8 people.

-What’s Nearby?
+What’s nearby?
 Not much

-There are a couple of convenience stores with gas 3 miles from the campground, but not much beyond that.
-The nearest restaurants were in Chattahoochee, FL, 12 miles away, but we didn’t see anything there that would interest us.
+The nearest restaurants were in Chattahoochee (Florida), 12 miles away, but we didn’t see anything there that would interest us.